Prem16-pro/MERNS-Learning/README.md

 # MERN-Learning

-Welcome to the **MERN-Learning** repository!
+Welcome to the **MERNS-Learning** repository!
 This repository contains a collection of individual projects that I have built while learning the MERN stack (MongoDB, Express, React, Node.js).

 Here, I will showcase the different projects and applications I have created, demonstrating the power and versatility of the MERN stack.
 Each project will be stored in its own folder for easy access and understanding.